 They’re also not arranged and paid for by the school.
 You’ll need to find and hire the private evaluator yourself.
 The costs can be very high.
 Sometimes, insurance will cover private evaluations.
 You might be able to get a low-cost or free private evaluation.
 But for the most part, parents pay out of pocket.

 A private evaluation is a tool to better understand your child’s challenges and get the best help possible.
 But it’s also a business transaction.
-The more you ask up front, the better able you’ll be to choose a good evaluator for your child and avoid disagreements.
+Asking lots of questions will help you choose a good evaluator for your child and avoid disagreements.